 I'm not the perfect vegan, I'm so far from being the perfect vegan it could upset me ... but it doesn't !!
 Why doesn't it you might ask, well because I am doing exactly what the meme above says.
 'I'm doing the best I can to cause the least harm', and hopefully I will be able to carry on this way for the rest of my life.

 I can't stand suffering, I can't stand it when people say one thing and do another.
 'I love animals' is an often repeated phrase, nine times out of ten from someone who will then go on to eat a slice of one for their tea with a side of chips and a coating of gravy.
-I just woke up one day, did some research and decided I couldn't be that one of those people anymore, so I changed.
+I just woke up one day, did some research and decided I couldn't be one of those people anymore, so I changed.
 Be the change you want to see!